history-lab/archiving-digital-records/2024/02-pdf-motivation.md

 # Motivating questions
 1. What does PDF stand for?
-2. What do you think of when you think PDF?
+2. How many PDFs are in existence? (rough guess)
-    * List the attributes and characteristics of PDFs (2 minutes)
+3. What do you think of when you think PDF?
-3. How many PDFs are in existence?
+    * List the attributes and characteristics of PDFs
-    * Rough guess
+4. What do you do with PDFs in your work?
 ---
 <!-- _class: lead -->
 # Answers (No Peeking, please!)